shariq/instantapi/README.md

 API routes take in some params which get passed to the script.

-API routes return the final page source,
+API routes return the final page source, screenshot, and parsed output from the final page.

 A pool of Selenium instances on DigitalOcean droplets handles all requests.
 This can currently support up to ~500 concurrent droplets, which is a lot!